kyma-project/kyma/components/knative-function-controller/README.md

 #### Manager running locally.

-Modify config/config.yaml to include your docker.io credentials (base64 encoded) and update the Docker registry value to your docker.io username.
+1. Modify the `config/config.yaml` file to include your base64-encoded `docker.io` credentials.
+2. Update the Docker registry value to your `docker.io` username.

 Apply the configuration